rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 utility-based fee that is only billed for the amount of time that your instance is active.

-### Does the Rackspace support team automatically scale Cloud Servers if necessary?
+### Does the Rackspace Support team automatically scale Cloud Servers if necessary?

 Not at this time.
-However, if you notice issues or have questions about capacity, your Rackspace account team will work with you and recommend solutions.
+However, if you notice issues or have questions about capacity, your Rackspace Account team will work with you and recommend solutions.

 ### Does Rackspace troubleshoot program code for customers?

-No, your Rackspace account team does not troubleshoot your program code.
+No, your Rackspace Account team does not troubleshoot your program code.

 ### What backups does Rackspace perform?